aoifemcoleman/task_planner/README.md

 - Index errors:

 Initially when writing my code for the complete_tasks(tasks) function, I was getting errors for example when inputting the integer 1 to select the first task, when there was only item in my list, as the list was displayed starting from 1 rather than 0 as in the list indexing.
 I solved this by deducting 1 from completed_task_number.
 I then applied the same resolution to my remove_tasks(tasks) function.

+- Exception handling:

+Within the show_menu() function, initially if a user entered a space or a special character, the terminal would print a generic non-user friendly error message, which did not provide specific information on the error the user had made.
+The show_menu() function was therefore updated to first raise a value error if the user input was not a digit, before converting the input to an integer.

 #### Remaining bugs